rafops/terraform-deployer/README.md

 # Terraform Deployer

-A bootstrap project for Terraform code.
-It contains the software necessary to run Terraform via a Docker container.
+A bootstrap for Terraform projects.
+It contains a Docker container with essential software to run Terraform and a structure that follows Terraform best practices.

-## Build and setup
+## Deployer container

 To build a deployer container: